 private let wrapper = PitStopViewModelWrapper()

-@Published var lapCount: Int = 0
+@Published private(set) var lapCount: Int = 0

-@Published var alertMessage: String? = nil
+@Published private(set) var alertMessage: String? = nil

 init() {